Free Settler or Felon

 Prisoners and passengers of the Burrell identified in the Hunter Valley

-The Burrell transported convicts to New South Wales in 1830 and 1832.
-Prisoners embarked on the Burrell in 1830 came from counties in England, Scotland and Wales.
+The ship Burrell transported convicts to New South Wales in 1830 and 1832.
+Prisoners embarked on this vessel in 1830 came from counties in England, Scotland and Wales.

 Departure from England